-Daytime temperatures typically hover around 0 °F (-20 °C), but may reach highs in the 20s °F (-5 °C).
+Daytime temperatures are usually around 0°F (-20 °C), but may reach up to the 20’s°F (-5°C).
 Subzero overnight temperatures are common.
-Occasionally, warm winds will push daytime temperatures into the 40s °F (5-10 °C), causing significant melting of the snowpack at lower elevations, or cold snaps may drive temperatures much lower.
-Snow is a good possibility (adding great beauty to both scenic and wildlife images).
-Vehicles are heated.
-In general, climate change has made weather patterns less predictable, so come prepared for a wide range of temperatures and conditions.
+Warm winds will occasionally push daytime temperatures into the 40’s°F (5–10°C), causing significant melting of the snowpack at lower elevations, but cold snaps may drive temperatures much lower.
+Snow is a good possibility.

-Flights you (or a travel agent) book: Arrive in Bozeman, Montana at Bozeman Yellowstone International Airport (BZN) by the night of January 27.
-Depart from Bozeman anytime on (or after) February 4.
+Flights you (or a travel agent) book: Arrive in Bozeman, Montana at Bozeman Yellowstone International Airport (BZN) by the night of January 12.
+Depart from Bozeman anytime on January 20.